scottmlikens/prometheus/README.md

 # Prometheus Cookbook

-This cookbook can be used in part or whole to automate [prometheus](https://prometheus.io/).
+This cookbook can be used in part or whole to automate [prometheus](https://prometheus.io/) similar to how it is installed in Debian/Ubuntu.

 Pull requests are always welcome to improve this cookbook
 ---------------